Anton-4/SAMPLEN/README.md

 Through well configured random search we are able to efficiently optimize the architectures and hyperparameters for this ensemble of neural networks.
 SAMPLEN outperforms Random Forest on three out of four tested datasets without sacrificing practical usability.

+## Acknowledgement

+SAMPLEN is based on an algorithm developed by Joeri Ruyssinck.